-Non-farmers stand three deep by our pens at the summer shows, and many of them are trying to understand what we are dong, and why.
+Non-farmers stand three deep by the pens at the summer shows, and many of them are trying to understand what farmers are dong, and why.
 This is an attempt to explain it.

 So why would anyone put themselves through this?
 What’s the point?
-Why do we do it?
+Why do farmers do it?

-We start preparing our sheep for shows 2–3 week previously (although actually it starts the year before, or years before, with the breeding and purchasing decisions we make), with lots of work in the last week - mostly redding and washing, but all sorts of other little cosmetic tweaks.
-Sheep are like racehorses or athletes; they can’t look at their best all the time, so presenting them in perfect condition, not too fat, not too skinny, with just the right amount of wool etc, is an art, a complex cumulative mix of judgements and decisions.
+Herdwick farmers start preparing their sheep for shows 2–3 weeks previously.
+In reality, actually it starts the year before, or many years before, with the breeding and purchasing decisions made.
+Lots of work happens in the last week, mostly redding and washing, but all sorts of other little cosmetic tweaks.
+Sheep are like racehorses or athletes; they can’t look at their best all the time, so presenting them in perfect condition, not too fat, not too skinny, with just the right amount of wool, is an art, a complex cumulative mix of judgements and decisions.
 A great shepherd can have their sheep in their peak condition at just right time, never looking better than the day that matters.

 The physical appearance of sheep matters.
 It makes a massive difference to what they make at auction, because farmers sell most of their sheep for breeding to other farmers, mostly at livestock markets where their value is judged by peers based overwhelmingly on looks.

 Scientists, biologists, environmentalists, economists, butchers, geneticists, and other experts don’t get it; they think farmers judge and care about the wrong things!
 They say farmers should care more about profit, carcass quality, carbon, ecosystem services… But they don’t get what the farmers do, how they do it, and where they culturally have evolved from.

 Showing sheep is part of the Lake District culture